 Okay, You’ve Convinced Me.
 Smaller, Clear Plastic Storage Bins.
 Now, Which Stores: Container Store, Target, IKEA?

-Here are my favorite clear plastic storage bins from these stores, that I keep on hand for my organizing clients.
+Here are my favorite clear plastic storage bins from these stores.
 They come in a range of prices and levels of sturdiness.

-If you are lucky enough to have an IKEA nearby, they are a great source for inexpensive clear plastic SAMLA boxes of all sizes.
+If you are lucky enough to have an IKEA nearby, they are a great source for inexpensive clear SAMLA bins of various sizes.

 IKEA SAMLA Clear Plastic Storage Bins

-The 6 gallon SAMLA bin is about the same size as the Container Store’s Deep Sweater Box, but costs much less.
+The 6 gallon SAMLA bin at IKEA is about the same size as the Container Store’s Deep Sweater Box, but costs less.
 This size is perfect for storing books and other heavy items.
-Hanging files will also fit in this size, as long as you fill it up full.
-Further down, I’ll discuss plastic file boxes with rrrrrrridges, which is the best way to store files.
+Files will also fit in this size, as long as you fill it up full.
+Further down, I’ll discuss plastic file boxes with rrrrrrridges.
 But for an inexpensive way to store a bunch of heavy paper, the SAMLA 6-gallon box is a super bargain.

 For the widest variety of sizes and types, you can’t beat the clear plastic bins at The Container Store.
-There are small 7 1/2″ x 6 1/2″ accessory boxes that can serve as drawer dividers, all the way to 35 1/2″ long shallow underbed boxes, perfect for longer toys or pieces of holiday decor.
-And there are lots of sizes in between.
+They range in size from small 7 1/2″ x 6 1/2″ accessory boxes that can serve as drawer dividers, all the way to 35 1/2″ long shallow underbed boxes, perfect for longer toys or pieces of holiday decor.

 Container Store Clear Plastic Storage Bins